Physical Therapy Guide to Hyperkyphosis (Humpback)

 They also may help people prevent the condition from getting worse and in some cases reduce hyperkyphosis.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.

 What Is Hyperkyphosis?

-Hyperkyphosis is a spinal deformity that occurs when the natural forward-curving shape of the upper back becomes excessive.
-It results in the appearance of rounded shoulders with the head and neck positioned forward of the trunk.
+Hyperkyphosis is a spinal deformity.
+It occurs when the natural forward-curving shape of the upper back becomes extreme.
+It leads to rounded shoulders with a head-forward posture (where the head and neck are forward of the trunk).
 People with this condition often have difficulty standing up straight.
-The worsening of the curvature is associated with a higher risk of health problems, including back and neck pain, breathing difficulties, and falls.
+A worsening curvature increases the risk of health problems.
+These can include back and neck pain, spinal fractures, breathing difficulties, and falls.

 - Muscle weakness.

 - Degenerative disk disease.

 - Ligament degeneration.

 The most prominent symptom of hyperkyphosis is a rounded upper back.